-Once the investigations by the authorities are complete, 84 the injured party (see below Victim Rights and Participation), the suspect, and another person whose rights, interests, or obligations may be affected, are entitled to submit a final statement to the authority on the sufficiency of the criminal investigation, the assessment of the evidence, the legal issues, or other circumstances important to the consideration of the matter.
-85 The authorities, on receiving the final statements, must consider whether this statement gives cause for additional investigations.
-86
+Once the investigations by the authorities are complete, the injured party (see below Victim Rights and Participation), the suspect, and another person whose rights, interests, or obligations may be affected, are entitled to submit a final statement to the authority on the sufficiency of the criminal investigation, the assessment of the evidence, the legal issues, or other circumstances important to the consideration of the matter.
+The authorities, on receiving the final statements, must consider whether this statement gives cause for additional investigations.

-Following the consideration of the final statements, the investigations can be concluded and the case submitted to the prosecutor for consideration of charges.87 If, however, the investigation has shown that no crime was committed or that nor charges may be brought
+Following the consideration of the final statements, the investigations can be concluded and the case submitted to the prosecutor for consideration of charges.
+If, however, the investigation has shown that no crime was committed or that nor charges may be brought against anyone, the investigations can be concluded without submitting the case to the prosecutor.

-$^{^{\}rm 81}$ Interview with the NBI on 23 September 2019.

-84 See CIA Chapter 1, Section 2(1) for a list of matters to be investigated.

-85 CIA Chapter 10, Section 1(1) and Chapter 1 Section 5(1).
+- Interview with the NBI on 23 September 2019. - Interview with the NBI on 23 September 2019. - Interview with the NBI on 23 September 2019. - See CIA Chapter 1, Section 2(1) for a list of matters to be investigated. - CIA Chapter 10, Section 1(1) and Chapter 1 Section 5(1). - CIA Chapter 10, Section 1(2). - CIA Chapter 10, Section 2(1).

-against anyone, the investigations can be concluded without submitting the case to the prosecutor.88

-If the case is submitted to the prosecutor, he/she decides whether or not to bring a charge and has to consider whether the suspected offence is punishable according to the law, whether the right for its prosecution is time-barred and whether "probable grounds" exist to support the guilt of the suspect.89 If these conditions are not met, the prosecutor cannot bring charges.90 Before deciding on charging, the prosecutor may hear the injured party if this promotes the reaching of a decision.91
+If the case is submitted to the prosecutor, he/she decides whether or not to bring a charge and has to consider whether the suspected offence is punishable according to the law, whether the right for its prosecution is time-barred and whether "probable grounds" exist to support the guilt of the suspect.
+If these conditions are not met, the prosecutor cannot bring charges.
+Before deciding on charging, the prosecutor may hear the injured party if this promotes the reaching of a decision.

 However, even if the conditions for charging are met, the prosecutor can decide to waive prosecution under certain circumstances (see above on Prosecutorial Discretion).
 The decision to waive prosecution must be communicated to the injured party.
-92 In this case, the injured party has the possibility to pursue private prosecution (see below).
+In this case, the injured party has the possibility to pursue private prosecution (see below).

-If the prosecutor decides to bring charges, he/she delivers a written application for a summons to the registry of the district court.93 The application for a summons contains the facts, the name of the parties, and evidence, among other information.
-The summons also indicates the details of the suspected crime94 and forms the indictment.95
+If the prosecutor decides to bring charges, he/she delivers a written application for a summons to the registry of the district court.
+The application for a summons contains the facts, the name of the parties, and evidence, among other information.
+The summons also indicates the details of the suspected crime and forms the indictment.

-At the time of writing this report, the Prosecutor-General has closed a total of three universal jurisdiction cases, all of them on the grounds of lack of evidence to support prosecution.96
+At the time of writing this report, the Prosecutor-General has closed a total of three universal jurisdiction cases, all of them on the grounds of lack of evidence to support prosecution.